Ye-Buehler/Molecular_Framework_Model/README.md

 ### You have installed anaconda or miniconda with python 3.6 - 3.9
 ### Install conda environment

-The requirements for the environment are given in the framework.yml file:
+The requirements for the environment are given in the framework.yml file
-`conda env create -f framework.yml`
+<Br/>`conda env create -f framework.yml`

 Specific packages used are also listed below:
   - ipykernel >= 6.4.1